CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

-# Widgets and Legends
+# Legends and Widgets

 Most of the times, displaying data in a map without further information is meaningless.
-Here, we'll see two ways to enrich visualizations: widgets and legends.
+Here, we'll see two ways to enrich visualizations: legends and widgets.
 - Legends.
 Legends don't provide additional information, instead, they provide information about how information was displayed on the map: was the conservative party colored red or blue? or, in a bubble-map, which property is displayed by the size of each circle, and in which manner.
 - Widgets.
-A widget is an additional piece of information that accompanies the map and that provides additional information.
+A widget is an additional piece of information that accompanies the map and that provides information not necessarily present on the map.
 For example, in an election map, we are probably interested on the global results of the election: how many votes did receive each party in total? how many people voted?

 ## Legends

-In the data driven visualization guide we had displayed multiple legends to better understand other concepts, but we didn't talked about the legends themselves.
+In the data driven visualization guide we had displayed multiple legends to better understand other concepts, but we didn't talk about the legends themselves.

 CARTO VL provides some facilities to create legends: the advanced `eval()` method, which won't be covered by this guide, and the user friendly `getLegendData()` method, which is what we will use here.